Marion and Jasper Whiting FAQ

 The terms of the Whiting Fellowship grant are explicit about extensions or exceptions to the awarded proposal and budget.
 Any deviations to the grant that was approved should be submitted in advance to the trustees with an explanation as to why the original plans are no longer feasible.
 Such requests may or may not be granted.
-If the request is to delay the trip into the following year, the grantee will be asked to submit a new proposal to be reviewed along with that year’s proposals.
+If the request is to delay the trip beyond the extended May 2024 timeframe, the grantee will be asked to submit a new proposal to be reviewed along with that year’s proposals.

 What if there are funds remaining upon completion of my project?